HUST-NingKang-Lab/Moutai-Catalog/README.md

 The result is provided in the directory "Figures/".

-To use them, simply download the whole package and run in the R.
+To use them, please download the whole package and run in the R.